salish-sea/.github/profile/README.md

 ### Our voyage thus far

-Join us in building open source software here on Github to help save the endangered orcas that seek salmon along the west coast of North America.
-Monitoring and visualizing the marine ecosystem, including in real-time, and creating software that helps conserve species we risk losing is at the 💗 heart of our collective collaboration.
+Join us in building open source software & sharing open data to help save the endangered orcas that seek salmon along the west coast of North America.
+Monitoring and visualizing marine ecosystems, starting with the Salish Sea in real time, is at the 💗 heart of our collective collaboration.

-Would you like to help save the orcas and contribute to open source software?
+Would you like to help save the orcas by creating software that helps monitor, study, and conserve marine species?

 The Salish-Sea organisation on Github has a growing number of projects to which you can contribute.
-We welcome **coders** (front/back end developers, bioacousticians, data scientists) and **designers** (and other *creatives*), as well as project managers, mentors, and hardware engineers.
-Please communicate via discussion in Github issues including proposing new features and repos.
+We welcome **coders** (front/back end developers, bioacousticians, data scientists) and **designers** (and other *creatives*), as well as project managers, user researchers, mentors, and hardware engineers.
+Please communicate via [salish-sea Discussions](https://github.com/orgs/salish-sea/discussions) (e.g. new projects or repos).
+Submit Issues within repositories to propose new features or report bugs.

 <details>